by Leonard Krishtalka

 The Harry Przewalski Mystery Series

-New hard-boiled detective series excavates murder buried beneath the science of skin, shards and bones.
+Hard-boiled detective series excavates murder buried beneath the science of skin, shards and bones.

 Acclaim from Kirkus Reviews: “The best this genre has to offer … a riveting exploration of a crime … a deeply stirring examination of human nature … a cinematically immersive murder mystery.”

 Acclaim from Kirkus Reviews: “A thrilling tale of murder and betrayal … a lurid web of deceit … impeccably researched.”

 Dinosaur Plots & Other Intrigues in Natural History

 A collection of popular essays on nature and science.
 “Noted with pleasure” by the New York Times Sunday Book Review.